Choosing Adoption: Basics for Expectant Parents

 In cases where pregnancy is unplanned and the timing is not right, choosing adoption can be a wonderful way to enable a child to have the best possible life.
-Adoption means entrusting another to take on the rights and responsibilities of being parents.
+Adoption means entrusting another person or family to take on the rights and responsibilities of being parents.

-An adoption agency will work closely and sympathetically with the birth mother to ensure that they feel safe and happy with their adoption plan.
-The first stage is to explore reasons for adoption and alternative options, in order to ensure that this is the right choice.
+The adoption entity will work closely and sympathetically with prospective Birth Mothers to ensure that they feel safe and comfortable with their adoption plan.
+They will encourage Birth Mothers to explore the reasons they are considering adoption and discuss alternative options, in order to ensure that this is the right choice for them.

 Get proper healthcare

-Birth mothers are encouraged to seek medical assistance and look after themselves in order to ensure the best possible scenario for themselves and their baby.
-In order to place the child with a family best suited to support them, they are encouraged to disclose details of medical and family history, past and present substance use, their social history, as well as information about the birth father.
-A social worker will help and guide the birth mother through this.
+It’s important that prospective Birth Mothers seek medical assistance and look after themselves during and after their pregnancy.
+This will ensure the best possible scenario for themselves and their baby.
+It’s also in everyone’s best interest for them to disclose details of their medical and family history, past and present substance use, their social history, as well as information about the Birth Father.
+This will ensure that the family they choose is aware of the baby’s medical history.

-Birth mothers choose an adoptive family.
-Firstly they will discuss the kind of family they hope will adopt their baby; they will then be shown suitable profiles.

-Adoptive families have to undergo rigorous screening processes so the birth mother can feel comfortable knowing that each profile is a loving potential family, who are emotionally and financially able to give their child a great life.
+Adoptive families have to undergo rigorous screening processes in order to be eligible to adopt, so the Birth Mother can feel comfortable knowing that each family shown to her is a loving family that is emotionally and financially able to give their child a great life.

 It is important that everyone is entirely happy with the choice.
-Often birth mothers meet or skype possible families before coming to a decision.
-Most adoptions these days are open, which means that children grow up knowing who their birth parents are and maintain a connection with them.
-It is up to the birth mother when choosing adoption to decide to what extent they would like future contact with their child.
+Often Birth Mothers meet or Skype with possible families before coming to a decision.
+Most adoptions these days are open, which means that children grow up knowing who their Birth Parents are and can maintain some level or connection with them.

-Agencies take care of all of the legal issues involved in adoption placement.
-After the birth of the child, each state has a specific time attached to the adoption signing, which means that, from this moment, the adoptive family becomes the legal parents of the baby.
-Up until the point of signing, the birth mother has the right to change her mind about the adoption plan.
-This is finalized 6 months later.
+The adoption entity will ensure that all of the legal issues involved in adoption are taken care of.
+After the birth of the child, each state has a specific time defined when the Birth Mother is to sign the relinquishment papers.
+At that time the adoptive family becomes the legal parents of the baby.